Kari-VM/Celestial_bodies_database/README.md

-# celestial-database-sql
+# Celestial-Database-SQL
 PostgreSQL Database of Celestial Bodies.

-I created this database as a project that had to be completed for freeCodeCamp's Relational Database Certification.
+This database was created as part of freeCodeCamp's Relational Database Certification.
-This database contains 5 tables named galaxy, star, planet, moon and constellations and also demonstrates the relationship between these tables.
+It contains 5 tables named galaxy, star, planet, moon and constellations and also demonstrates the relationship between these tables.

-DESCRIPTION:
+### Description:

 The 'galaxy' table has data containing the names of 6 galaxies, their types with a brief description and size in million light years.